Ureterolithiasis Kidney Stones. Calculus or Calculi

 Ureterolithiasis is when kidney stones, or a kidney stone (also called calculus / calculi) are formed in the ureters, hence the name ureterolithiasis.

 Ureters are the ducts that move urine along from the kidneys to the urinary bladder, also called cloaca.

-Renal colic is often described as the strongest pain a person has ever felt.
+Ureterolithiasis can cause a condition called renal colic.
+Renal colic is often described as the strongest and most unbearable pain a person has ever felt in their lives.

 75 to 85 percent of kidney stones or calculi are calcium stones.
 About half of ureterolithiasis or caluli are composed of both oxalate and calcium phosophate.